dujushi/dujushi.github.io/_posts/2020-01-28-Serilog-Setup-For-AspNetCore.md

 ---
 [Serilog](https://serilog.net/){:target="_blank"} is one of the most popular logging libraries.
 This tutorial will show you how to set it up for an AspNetCore project.

-## Install Nuget Package Serilog.AspNetCore
+## Serilog.AspNetCore
-[Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore){:target="_blank"} includes many Serilog Nuget packages you will need for your AspNetCore project.
-So you don't need to install them individually.
+Install Nuget Package [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore){:target="_blank"}.
+It is the recommended nuget package to configure Serilog for AspNetCore projects.

 ## Add JSON Configuration
 {% highlight json %}